LIONAMLIONSTRIDER/lasercut-delta/README.md

 Parts are glued together to form final assemblies.
 If you've ever built an old-school balsa aircraft, you'll be right at home

+There is also a [list of other parts](VITAMINS.md) to complete the printer and a [few notes on designing for laser cut parts](LESSONS.md) which I've jotted down.

 ## Editing

 All files are authored using [QCad](http://www.qcad.org/en/) which has proven to work really well for this kind of 2D editing